 BIRTH STORY

 I started my family later in life.
 Later than most.
 At thirty-nine, medicine labeled my pregnancy "geriatric," a term conjuring silver-haired twilight years.
 There I was, growing a life.
-He couldn't quite wait to meet us, arriving a few weeks early.

 Two years later, my second son made an even earlier debut, ushering us into the neonatal intensive care unit.
 Born at thirty-three weeks, he barely weighed three and a half pounds.
 Our little boy was still getting ready for the world.